maciejczyzewski/hyhyhy/doc/content/community.md

 Even though hyhyhy is a rather new project, there has already been a healthy community evolved around it.

-There is an active mailinglist both for developers using hyhyhy as well as working on the core, and an IRC channel.

 <div class="center">
   <a href="https://github.com/maciejczyzewski">
     <img src="https://avatars3.githubusercontent.com/u/1976088?v=3&s=120" width="60px" alt="Maciej A. Czyzewski" />